 A continental breakfast is served every morning, and the award-winning Carriage House serves upscale classic American cuisine.
 Hotel Iroquois has a private beach as well.

 The Mackinac House

 Considered one of the best hotels on Mackinac Island, The Mackinac House is a one-of-a-kind boutique hotel that sits in the middle of downtown.
 The decor is vibrant, and the rooms and suites are distinctly decorated with modern conveniences and luxury toiletries.

 You can enjoy the continental breakfast on the wraparound porch or in the bright dining room.
 Complimentary snacks are available in the afternoon.

-A true retreat among the many hotels Mackinac Island has, Lilac Tree Suites & Spa is nestled in downtown and a short walk from Fort Mackinac.
+A true retreat among the many hotels Mackinac Island has, Lilac Tree Suites is nestled in downtown and is just a short walk from Fort Mackinac.